-If a patient, or their parent/carer, thinks that their information is being used inappropriately, they have the right to complain to the Information Commissioners Office (ICO).
+If a patient thinks that their information is being used inappropriately, they have the right to complain to the Information Commissioners Office (ICO).

-If you have any queries regarding the processing of data as part of this audit, please contact the NRAP audit team at asthma@rcp.ac.uk.
+If you have any queries regarding the processing of data as part of this audit, please contact the audit team at COPD@rcp.ac.uk.